-The most dangerous roads in the UK have been revealed in a new study.
+Revealed: The most dangerous roads in Scotland and the UK

 The number of people killed in the UK has reached a five-year high.
 A total of 1,792 deaths were recorded in road traffic accidents last year, up four percent on the previous year and the most since 2011.